Eugène Farcot: The largest conical pendulum clock

-In 1878, the largest conical pendulum clock ever built was erected in the missing Palais du Champ-de-Mars on the occasion of the Paris Exposition universelle internationale.
-It was his ultimate contribution to the conical pendulum clock, a type of timepiece not invented by the Frenchman, but that he brought to a new level of sophistication and engineering.
-Not to mention that he also helped to its popularization offering affordable mantel models, some with a patent of invention.
+In 1878, the largest conical pendulum clock ever built was erected in the since-demolished Palais du Champ-de-Mars on the occasion of the Paris Exposition universelle internationale.
+It was Farcot's ultimate contribution to the conical pendulum clock, a type of timepiece not invented by the French, but that he brought to a new level of sophistication and engineering.
+Not to mention that he also helped to popularize it by offering affordable mantel models, some with a patent of invention.

 The mechanical marvel was reviewed in several publications, next are included three of them:

 During the Siege of Paris

-While Farcot experienced with a light engine built for him for aerostats, caught his right thumb in the gears and had to be amputated, expressing later when the Franco-Prussian War (translated from the French):
+While Farcot worked with a light engine built for him for aerostats, he caught his right thumb in the gears, and it had to be amputated, expressing later during the Franco-Prussian War [translated from the French]:

-This, however, did not impede him, during the Siege of Paris (1870–71), to leave the city on 12 October 1870 piloting the ballon monté (balloon mail) Louis Blanc, circumventing the siege and the Prussian shootings in order to transport the mail, government dispatches and eight carrier pigeons.
-He, and Auguste Traclet from the Association Colombophile de Paris, arrived in Béclers (Belgium) three hours later, becoming the first French aeronaut in Belgium.
+This, however, did not impede him, during the Siege of Paris (1870–71), from leaving the city on 12 October 1870, piloting the ballon monté (balloon mail) Louis Blanc, overflying the siege and the Prussians shooting at it, in order to transport the mail, government dispatches, and eight carrier pigeons.
+He, and Auguste Traclet from the Association Colombophile de Paris, arrived in Béclers (Belgium) three hours later, becoming the first French aeronauts in Belgium.

-Despite bearing the name of the politician Louis Blanc, this, who was present at the departure, had refused to fly in a balloon mail when Wilfrid de Fonvielle asked him.
+Despite the balloon bearing his name, the politician Louis Blanc, who was present at the departure, refused to fly in the balloon when Wilfrid de Fonvielle asked him.

 Funereal discourse

-Discourse pronounced before the tomb of the horologist by Paul Garnier, vice-president of the Chambre syndicale d'horlogerie de Paris (translated from the French):
+Discourse pronounced before the tomb of the horologist by Paul Garnier, vice-president of the Chambre syndicale d'horlogerie de Paris [translated from the French]: